TextGraph/TMAE/README.md

 # TMAE
+## Please wait two days.
+After we changed the command line, there is a bug need to be fixed.
+Thank you for your patienc.
 ## Introduction

 This is the datasets and source code for "TMAE: Entropy-aware Masked Autoencoder for Low-cost Traffic Flow Map Inference".